vinkla/wordplate/README.md

 This boilerplate requires PHP 5.4+ and is built for the latest version of [WordPress](https://github.com/WordPress/WordPress).

+Included within the repository is Server Settings page.
+The page is a list of server configuration.
+Instead of login in to the server you can visit this page to get the most necessary information.
+Once the framework is installed you can locate the page in Settings > Server.

 ##### Installation
 To install dependencies, navigate to your project root and run ```composer install --prefer-dist```.